Champaign County, City of Champaign, UIUC, and Parkland Community College: remove your AI surveillance cameras NOW!

 • February 2024: The Council voted again to amend the city budget, funneling another $145,000 into 18 new "Public Safety camera boxes" capable of real-time monitoring and license plate reading at major intersections.

-Furthermore, while Champaign saw a drop in shootings after 2021, the neighboring city of Urbana—which refused to deploy ALPRs—saw a larger drop in shootings during the exact same period, proving that expensive surveillance networks are not the only, or even the primary, driver of violent crime reduction.
+Furthermore, while Champaign saw a drop in shootings after 2021, the neighboring city of Urbana—which refused to deploy Flock—saw a larger drop in shootings during the exact same period, proving that expensive surveillance networks are not the only, or even the primary, driver of violent crime reduction.

 How much do Flock cameras cost Champaign taxpayers?